vladleesi/braindance-app/README.md

 Please ensure that your contributions adhere to the project's coding conventions and follow best practices.

 ## License:
-This App is released under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-You can find the license details in the `LICENSE` file in the project repository.
+This App is released under the [Apache License, Version 2.0](LICENSE).

 ## Support:
 For any issues or questions related to the Braindance project, please open an issue on the GitHub repository (https://github.com/vladleesi/braindance-app/issues).
 I will assist you as soon as possible.